DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 ### Log Filtering (Optional)

 - `ExcludeAtMatch` - DO NOT send logs matching the supplied regular expression.
 If a log matches both the ExcludeAtMatch and IncludeAtMatch, it is excluded.
-Filtering rules are applied to the full JSON-formatted log, including any metadata that is automatically added by the function.
-Note, using inefficient regular expression, such as `.*`, may slow down the Lambda function.
 - `IncludeAtMatch` - Only send logs matching the supplied regular expression and not excluded by ExcludeAtMatch.

-Note, using inefficient regular expression, such as `.*`, may slow down the Lambda function.
+Filtering rules are applied to the full JSON-formatted log, including any metadata that is automatically added by the Forwarder.
+Using an inefficient regular expression, such as `.*`, may slow down the Forwarder.
+To debug these regular expressions against your logs, turn on [debug logs](#troubleshooting).

 ### Advanced (Optional)